|1020 Saint Andrew Street

 Allergy testing and asthma management programs are offered.

 Mental health programs are offered to the community in the form of ongoing Cognitive Based Therapy programs.
 These programs are being offered to patients suffering from Anxiety and depression, obesity and in conjunction with the diabetes Disease management program.
+In addition, St Thomas CHC offers screeneing and suport to patients who are victims of physical and sexual abuse.

 The specialty services offered by St Thomas CHC are made available to patients of the other “safety net” providers in the community (i.e. those facilities who see patients regardless of their ability to pay).